Light and Structure

 Transient Light, Oil on Wood, 100x100cm, 2023

-My paintings depict structures, often rooms, where light filters across the architecture of a space.
-Subjects can be seen simultaneously as windows and doors where barely tangible forms, or structural elements can hint at a room recently vacated.
-Soft, muted light is diffused or refracted through the grids and screens and by introducing outside elements, one world seems to morph into another, captured as if through a veiled lens.
+Light filters across the architecture of a space as subjects can be seen simultaneously as windows and doors.
+Barely tangible forms or structural elements can hint at a room recently vacated.
+Soft, muted light is diffused or refracted through the grids and screens.
+By introducing outside elements, one world seems to morph into another, captured as if through a veiled lens.

 Courtyard, Oil on Wood, 80x100cm, 2022